WPI-LIONS-Group/ADS-Labs/labs/KF_HT.md

-# Real-World Key Fob Cloning and Hacking Using Flipper Zero
+# Interactive Key Fob Signal Simulation

+Specifics of how RFID works
+Encryption in RFID
+Replication attack
+Attacks on Encryption